 In November 2019, Mia colloborated with Wild and Kind CIC, a 'Profit for Purpose' organisation tackling lonliness and isolation of women and marganalised gender groups.
 Together, Mia and the Wild and Kind team created their t-shirt 'Be Strong'.

-Alongside their art, Mia is a fulltime plant mum and undergraduate Biotechnology student.
+Alongside their art, Mia is a fulltime plant parent and undergraduate Biotechnology student.